Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Introduction

 to the best of the authors' knowledge, the topic of ergodicity for \eqref{eqn:rLE:N-particle:original} in the presence of singular potentials has not been investigated, nor has the question of whether \eqref{eqn:rLE:N-particle:original} resembles \eqref{eqn:LE:original} with respect to the Newtonian limit been studied before.
 Addressing these two important questions is highly nontrivial due to the nonlinearities and singularities (and their interplay) of the relevant potentials.

-Our goal of the paper is thus two-fold: firstly, we seek appropriate conditions on the nonlinear potentials so as to produce a mixing rate toward $\pi_{ \text{RLE} }$ for \eqref{eqn:rLE:N-particle:original}.
+Our goal of the paper is thus two-fold: firstly, we seek sufficient conditions on both the confining potential $U$ and the singular potential $G$ so as to produce a mixing rate toward $\pi_{ \text{RLE} }$ for \eqref{eqn:rLE:N-particle:original}.
 Secondly, we demonstrate that in the Newtonian regime $c\to\infty$, \eqref{eqn:rLE:N-particle:original} is well approximated by \eqref{eqn:LE:original} on any finite time windows.
 In what follows, we shall summarize our main results, whose rigorous statements are deferred to Section \ref{sec:result}.